SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 }
 ```

-If you have completed this tutorial sucessfully, you will be able to compile the contract code without any errors using:
+If you have completed this tutorial ssuccessfully, you will be able to compile the contract code without any errors using:

 ```bash
 cargo build
 ```

-You now have a working reminder Secret Contract!
+You now have a working Secret Contract!

-If you are experiencing errors when compiling, or want to view the full contracts code, see the completed contract code [HERE](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial1/code).
+If you are experiencing errors when compiling, or want to view the full contract code, see the completed version [HERE](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial1/code).

 ## Next steps